DSU-team/javascript_engineer/README.md

   * Work with SQL and NoSQL databases (considering the necessity of future scaling);
   * Work with Neo4j graph database;
   * Work with Angular 2+ (a small part but still an important one);
-  * Participate in a variety of divergent and challenging tasks that emerge daily in an actively developing product.
+  * Participate in a variety of divergent and challenging tasks that emerge daily in an actively developing product;
+  * Interviewing new candidates for your team, mentoring and supervising.

 We are looking for an ambitious, experienced and talented engineer to join the team of the same people who work on our successful mobile startup.